angelafei/datepicker/README.md

 ### DatePickerInput

-Displays an input field complete with input and a calendar.
+Displays the date input field and the calendar view.

 ### DatePicker